Dupuytren's disease: needle aponeurotomy procedure

 What should I do if I feel pain at home?

-You may be in a little discomfort and have some bruising after your procedure; this is normal.
-You may take simple painkillers (such as paracetamol) if you feel it necessary and you are able to take this kind of medication.
+You will feel a little discomfort and have some bruising after your procedure; this is normal.
+Take simple painkillers (such as paracetamol) if needed, and you are able to take this type of medication.

-However, if you have a large increase in pain after you arrive home and you start to feel unwell, you should contact your GP for advice and pain relief.
-If this is outside GP hours then go to your nearest Urgent Treatment Centre or Emergency Department.
-They may need to check your wound and can then advise on further management.
+If your pain becomes much worse when you arrive home and you start to feel unwell, contact your GP for advice and pain relief.
+If this is outside GP hours, go to your nearest Urgent Treatment Centre or Emergency Department.
+They may need to check your wound.

 How do I care for my scar?